souyang/unit-grader/FUTURE_WORK.md

 It is the ability to understand and gain insights into the internal workings of a system based on the external outputs or behaviors it exhibits.

 ### Why it matters
-- Monitor the performance of your CLI program ran in other hosts in real-time.
+- Monitor the performance of your CLI program run in other hosts in real-time.

 - Efficient error tracking for quickly identifying and fixing issues to improve the reliability of your CLI tool.